 The first step towards closing the gender pay gap is identifying it.
 It’s down to employers to determine whether or not a pay gap exists in their organisation, but to do this effectively they need the right tools.

 Manually analysing employee payroll data can be an extremely tedious process involving the management of multiple spreadsheets.
-Once a company has identified that they have a gender pay gap they will then have to spend additional time trying to aggregate this data to get a clearer picture about nature of the gap.
+Once a company has identified that they have a gender pay gap they will then have to spend additional time trying to aggregate this data to get a clearer picture about the nature of the gap.

 An easier approach would be to utilise a gender pay gap reporting tool.
 This eliminates the need to spend months processing data, as it quickly provides a visual representation of the gender pay gap to help businesses understand what’s really going on within their organisation.